INVESTIGATIVE READER

 Adventures & Journeys

-This week, students immerse themselves in tales of travel, exploration, and the growth that comes from venturing beyond the known.
+In Term 2, students immerse themselves in tales of travel, exploration, and the growth that comes from venturing beyond the known.
 Through reading and hands-on writing projects, they learn how adventures can spark curiosity, self-confidence, and new perspectives.
 By crafting imaginative stories and analyzing classic travel narratives, they build their own sense of wonder and discovery.

 Innovation & Responsibilities